Computer Science

 At the core of our subject, alongside learning about the principles of operation of computer systems, we aim to promote students as programmers, with our philosophy being that we are not teaching a programming language per se, but rather teaching the transferable skills which can be applied to fields and logical problems outside of software development.

-Computing is popular with students who often look to develop their programming skills outside of lessons.
+It is common that students who enjoy Computing often look to develop their programming skills outside of lessons.
 This is encouraged and there are a range of activities that students can engage in, from being able to develop their skills at lunch time to entering national competitions for both programming and developing Computer Systems.
 The school also has a suite of Raspberry Pi Computers which allow them to work on projects and get to grips with low level computing if they so wish.

 The AQA exam provides a broad and rigorous education in the field of Computer Science.
 Across two exam papers, students will study programming which comprises of not only practical tasks but also logical, mathematical and problem solving skills.
 As well as this, they will learn theory of the subject.